marcysutton/frontend-masters-enterprise-accessibility/README.md

-# Web Accessibility, V2
+# Enterprise Accessibility

-This repo includes the public source code for the [course website](https://web-accessibility.vercel.app/) related to the [FrontendMasters workshop on Web Accessibility](https://frontendmasters.com/courses/web-accessibility-v2/).
+This repo includes the public source code for the [course website](https://web-accessibility.vercel.app/) related to the [FrontendMasters workshop on Enterprise Accessibility](https://frontendmasters.com/courses/enterprise-accessibility/).

 Topics:

 - Introduction
-- Screen Readers and Assistive Technologies
+- Minimum Accessible Products
-- Accessibility Debugging
+- What Makes an Accessible User Interface?
-- Accessible HTML
+- Accessible Naming and Screen Reader Concerns
-- ARIA (Accessible Rich Internet Applications)
+- Accessibility in JavaScript Apps
-- Focus Management
+- Test Automation for Accessibility
-- Visual Considerations
+- Organizational Skill-Building
 - Wrap-Up

 Note: These slides are based on the [JavaScript Patterns repo](https://github.com/lydiahallie/javascript-react-patterns) from Lydia Hallie.